About

 Meet Our Team

 The co-founders at GreenBlu have extensive experience as research scientists/engineers or technical marketing and business development.
 Each team member has more than 15 years of experience in deeptech product development or technical sales.
-Our multi-disciplinary understanding of market fit, science, and manufacturing uniquely qualifies us to bring our revolutionary brine separation product to market.
+Our multi-disciplinary understanding of market fit, science, and manufacturing uniquely qualifies us to bring our sustainable seawater magnesium to market.

 Dr. Howard Yuh